GrueAdventures/AdventureMaker/README.md

 would rather just have everything in one pane, you can change the line "ObjectEditor.tabEdit(new World());" to "ObjectEditor.edit(new World());".

-If you have any questions about this project, please send a message to jlabrae on GitHub.
+If you have any questions about this project, please send a message to GrueAdventures on GitHub.

 Written by the Grue Adventures Team.